 In the town of Warrenton in Fauquier County, you’ll find a small but energetic chapter of the National Society Daughters of the American Revolution.

 Our chapter is named after Warrenton’s earlier name, Fauquier Court House.
-We were chartered in April of 1982 and recently celebrated our 35th anniversary.
+We were chartered in April of 1982 and celebrated our 40th Anniversary just last year.

-We started with 40 members, and so far this year we achieved a milestone of 115 members.
+We started with 40 members, and as of January 1st this year we achieved a milestone of 120 members.

 Our chapter’s main projects are:

 Supporting the feeding of children in poverty through Fauquier FISH (For Immediate Sympathetic Help);